-Feel free to comment on all the topics!
+Feel free to comment on all the topics and answer other people's questions!
 Many courses include world-class athletes, academics of various disciplines and personal trainers with decades of experience.
 Networking and interacting with your classmates can greatly enrich your experience of the course.
 Many people from previous courses have made long-term friends in this course.
+We also have a Facebook (FB) group for this course for questions as well as more informal chat and networking.
+If you have a personal and private question that does not benefit anyone else, such as private medical questions, you can email me at my clients-only email address Coaching@Mennohenselmans.com.